dbcook/cave-servo/README.md

 * Refinish original Parks fiberglass (polyester resin) tube
   *  Sand out cracks in gelcoat
   *  Fiberglass (epoxy resin) patches to fill disused holes and old damage
-  *  Paint inside of tube with very high absorption paint
+  *  Paint inside of tube with very high absorption paint (Black 2.0 and 3.0)
-  *  Add curved nut backers behind all screws in the tube
+  *  Add 3D printed curved nut backers behind all screws in the tube
-  *  Repaint with 2-part epoxy paint and primer, polish to high gloss
+  *  Repaint exterior with 2-part epoxy paint and primer, polish to high gloss
 * Convert inaccurately made cast saddle to dovetail bars with machined interface
 * Change all hardware to stainless steel
 * Strip paint and polish the aluminum tube rotating rings